 As long as you’re making the dressing yourself, it’s hard to go wrong.
-I’m a big fan of dressing salads with simple lemon juice, extra virgin olive oil, and sea salt.
+I’m a big fan of these oil free salad dressings.

 4. A veggie burger recipe.
 Homemade veggie burgers are a thousand times better than frozen store-bought ones.
 They’re also great for freezing, so that you’ve got something in a pinch when you don’t feel like cooking.
-I love this black bean burger recipe and this lentil burger recipe, and if you want to get a little fancier, these millet and black bean patties from Terry Walters’ CLEAN FOOD are another favorite.
+Here’s a blueprint for how to make your own.

 As for the bun, it’s optional.
 These burgers work on their own, topped with lettuce, salsa, or whatever you like.
 If you want to have a bun, choose a whole wheat one, or better yet, a sprouted grain one, though these can be expensive and (cardboard-y).

 5. A grain, a green and a bean.
 This is such a versatile formula for producing a quick, cheap, healthy, and delicious meal.
 Make it from a recipe like this one first, then experiment with others on your own.